 Dynamic wrist flexion

-This exercises specifically works the muscles involved in golfers elbow.
+This exercise specifically works the muscles involved in golfer’s elbow.
 Rest the arm on a flat surface, with the forearm and palm facing upwards.

 Curl the weight up and down keeping the forearm and wrist still.